agentrickard/workbench_access/README.txt

 the website that she is responsible for, while a student intern might have very limited roles.

-In our Unversity, we have three types of web site users:
+In our University, we have three types of web site users:

   - Editors are responsible for the entire site.
-  - Deans responsible for an entire College.
+  - Deans are responsible for an entire College.
   - Writers are responsible for specific departments.

 In this scenario, Workbench Access would be configured as follows: